-- Manatee distribution and abundance at Salt Creek and?
-Warm Mineral Springs was investigated in relation to ambient temperature during winter using ground surveys.
-Continuous monitoring of water temperatures and tidally-influenced water levels within the creek provide a baseline for future comparison to the system after restoration. - Manatee use of the newly-created mitigation pools at Port of the Islands, as well as at nearby warm-water sites, was assessed during a cold front.
-The spatial distribution of manatees using these winter sites was mapped with aerial video and methods were developed to estimate abundance. - FWC monitored water temperatures during the winter with temperature data recorders placed at many warm-water habitats and associated ambient sites throughout much of the manatees' winter range.
-Several passive thermal sites (e.g., dredged basins or canals) were investigated for their potential to provide sufficient warmth to sustain manatees through cold winter periods. - A study that documented manatee behavioral response to passing boats was published in the peer-reviewed journal, Marine Mammal Science.
-The project used a combination of manatee-borne electronic tags (digital acoustic recording tags [DTAG] and GPS tags) and boat-based observations.
-The DTAG provided a continuous record of boat noise and other sounds and recorded a suite of behavioral parameters, allowing a three-dimensional reconstruction of manatee movements, depth, and orientation underwater. - Risk assessment of manatee-boat collisions was advanced through a collaborative project between FWC and other institutions.
-The quantitative risk assessment framework models the probabilities of manatee-boat encounter, collision, and death as a function of boat speed and habitat variables.
-A paper on this work-entitled "Integrating encounter rate theory with decision analysis to evaluate collision risk and determine optimal protection zones for wildlife"-was provisionally accepted in the peer-reviewed Journal of Applied Ecology.
+- Manatee distribution and abundance in Salt Creek, which is the outflow from Warm Mineral Springs, was investigated in relation to ambient temperature during winter using ground surveys.
+Continuous monitoring of water temperatures and tidally-influenced water levels within the creek provide a baseline for future comparison to the system after restoration. - Manatee use of the newly-created mitigation pools at Port of the Islands, as well as at nearby warm-water sites, was assessed during a mid-winter cold front.
+The spatial distribution of manatees using these winter sites was mapped with aerial video and methods for estimating abundance were refined. - FWC monitored water temperatures during the winter with temperature data recorders placed at many warm-water habitats and associated ambient sites throughout much of the manatees' winter range.
+Several passive thermal sites (e.g., dredged basins or canals) were investigated for their potential to provide sufficient warmth to sustain manatees through cold winter periods. - Risk assessment of manatee-boat collisions was advanced through a collaborative project between FWC and other institutions (see above).
+The quantitative risk assessment framework incorporates the probabilities of manatee-boat encounter, collision, and death as a function of boat speed and habitat variables.
+A paper on this work-entitled "Integrating encounter rate theory with decision analysis to evaluate collision risk and determine optimal protection zones for wildlife"-was published in the peer-reviewed Journal of Applied Ecology and featured in a journal spotlight on conservation in marine habitats. - A study that quantified the accuracy, precision, and error associated with estimating age of dead manatees from growth rings in their earbones was published in the peer-reviewed Journal of Mammalogy.
+This information will help researchers assess the utility of age data in manatee population models.